Thursday, 25 April 2024

 This is the Royal Opera House, opposite our hotel.

-The view from our fourth floor balcony, from which we enjoyed real French-style baguette with emmental cheese for lunch.
+The view from our fourth floor balcony, from which we enjoyed real French-style baguette with Emmental cheese for lunch.

 Our typical Moroccan dinner at Al Baraka provided food, music and entertainment too.
 We ate bread and a variety of 'salads' (grated carrot in rose water was a favourite), lamb with cous cous, vegetables and chick peas and two sauces, followed by oranges slices with rose water and dates and mini pancakes.